keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/43.south-dakota/state.md

 step3: '3'
 usmle: '7'
 visible: false
-googletitle: 'South Dakota Licensure Requirements'
+googletitle: 'South Dakota Medical Board License Service'
-googledesc: 'South Dakota licensure is averaging 2 1/2 to 4 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Dakota Medical Board.
-The South Dakota Medical Board, unlike most Medical Boards, directly verifies all verifications.'
+googledesc: 'South Dakota Medical License Services for Physicians seeking to expedite the Licensure process who will be applying to the South Dakota Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'South Dakota Licensure Requirements'
 twitterdescription: 'South Dakota licensure is averaging 2 1/2 to 4 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Dakota Medical Board.
 The South Dakota Medical Board, unlike most Medical Boards, directly verifies all verifications.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'South Dakota Licensure Requirements'
 facebookdesc: 'South Dakota licensure is averaging 2 1/2 to 4 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Dakota Medical Board.
 The South Dakota Medical Board, unlike most Medical Boards, directly verifies all verifications.'